google/page-alloc-bench/README.md

 # Output

-For `--workload=composite` you can pass `--output-path`, data measured by the workload will be written there as JSON.
+You can pass `--output-path`, data measured by the workload will be written there as JSON.
 This currently only has one field:

 - `memory_available_bytes`: This workload attempts to allocate as much memory as possible from userspace.
 It then does this again while simultaneously allocating then freeing kernel pages on all CPUs.
 This metric reports how much it was able to allocate the second time.
 You don't want this number to go down.